-In just 9 years, RSN has grown from a small local project into a charity which now supports over 400 young refugees, asylum seekers and survivors of trafficking every year.
+In just 9 years, RSN has grown from a small local project into a charity which now supports over 500 refugee and asylum-seeking children and young people every year.

 In 2009, RSN piloted a small local project in north west London which demonstrated the value of educational mentoring for teenagers from war-torn countries who had arrived in the UK without their families.
 In partnership with a church and a further education college, ten young people – alone in an unfamiliar country and adjusting to life in the UK care system – were matched with a volunteer mentor to help them each week with their studies.